 The frequency and amount of portfolio purchases and sales (known as the "turnover rate") will vary from year to year.
-The portfolio turnover rate may vary greatly from year to year and will not be a limiting factor when the Adviser deems portfolio changes appropriate nor will it affect when the Index Provider deems re-balancing of the Underlying Index appropriate.
-Although the Fund generally does not intend to trade for short-term profits, the securities held by the Fund will be sold whenever the Adviser believes it is appropriate to do so, without regard to the length of time a particular security may have been held.
-Higher portfolio turnover involves correspondingly greater transaction costs, including any brokerage commissions that the Fund will bear directly, and can cause the Fund to recognize more short-term capital gains (which currently are taxable to shareholders at higher rates than long-term capital gains).
+The portfolio turnover rate may vary greatly from year to year and will not be a limiting factor when Impact Shares deems portfolio changes appropriate nor, in the case of the Equity ETFs will it affect when the Index Provider deems re-balancing of the Underlying Index appropriate.
+Although the Funds generally do not intend to trade for short-term profits, the securities held by the Funds will be sold whenever Impact Shares believes it is appropriate to do so, without regard to the length of time a particular security may have been held.
+Higher portfolio turnover involves correspondingly greater transaction costs, including any brokerage commissions that the Funds will bear directly, and can cause the Funds to recognize more short-term capital gains (which currently are taxable to shareholders at higher rates than long-term capital gains).